tih7/ENV872-DA_FinalProject_Husseini-T/README.md

 1. The **data** folder contains two sub-folders, **data_raw** and **data_processed** data.
 All data files are saved as .csv.
 2. The **scripts** folder contains all R scripts (.R, .Rmd etc.) used for data wrangling and project analysis.
 3. The **output** folder contains visuals saved as .png
 4. The **docs** folder contains the final project report and a sub-folder called **docs_supplement**.
-The sub-folder contains project related supplementary materials such as PDF reports, word docs etc.
+The sub-folder contains project related supplementary materials such as PDFs, word docs etc.

 All file naming conventions are as follows: